chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum-post-processing/small-scale-rotating-drum-post-processing.rst

 The DEM files used in this example are obtained following the `Small scale rotating drum example <../../dem/rotating-drum/small-scale-rotating-drum.html>`_.

 .. note::
-  It is not necessary to use all mentioned tools, but they are used in this example to show different possibilities of data access according to user's need.
+  It is not necessary to use all mentioned tools, but they are used in this example to show different ways to process the data according to user's need.

 Python code